SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 ```

 The code above creates a new task group,
-and then creates child tasks of that task group
+and then creates child tasks
 to download each photo in the gallery.
-Because there isn't a specific priority passed
-when calling `addTask(priority:operation:)`,
-these child tasks tasks get the same priority as the task group.
-Swift schedules these tasks,
-running as many of them at the same time as conditions allow.
+Swift runs as many of these tasks concurrently as conditions allow.
 As soon a child task finishes downloading a photo,
 that photo is displayed.
 There's no guarantee about the order that child tasks complete,